Lim Bo Seng: Personal life

+Legacy

+Lim Bo Seng Memorial, Esplanade Park, Singapore

+The Lim Bo Seng Memorial in Esplanade Park was unveiled on 29 June 1954, marking the tenth anniversary of his death.
+The ceremony was led by Lieutenant-General Sir Charles Loewen, then Commander-in-Chief of the Far East Land Forces, to honour Lim's leadership within the wartime resistance.
+The foundation stone of the memorial had been laid earlier, on 3 November 1953, by Malcolm MacDonald, the British Commissioner-General for Southeast Asia.

+Bo Seng Avenue, Thomson, Singapore

+In Singapore, Bo Seng Avenue in the Thomson area is also named in his honour.
+The road serves a residential neighbourhood characterised by low-density landed housing, situated near the MacRitchie Reservoir where Lim's remains were eventually interred with full military honours in 1946.

+Jalan Lim Bo Seng, Ipoh, Perak

+Jalan Lim Bo Seng is a major thoroughfare in Ipoh, Malaysia, named to honour the wartime contributions and sacrifice of the resistance hero.
+The street is located near St. Michael's Institution, a prominent school that served as the regional headquarters for the Japanese administration in Perak during the occupation.
+During this period, the building was utilised as a primary operations centre for the military and the Kenpeitai, the Japanese secret police.
+The proximity of the road to this former interrogation site serves as a poignant tribute to Lim and other resistance members who endured imprisonment and torture at the hands of the Kenpeitai.

 In popular culture

 In 1998, Asiapac Books published a comic book (ISBN 981-229-067-2) based on Lim's life.
 It was written by Clara Show and illustrated by Chu Yi Min.

 In 1997, Singapore's Chinese-language television channel, TCS Channel 8, aired a television series, The Price of Peace, about the Japanese occupation of Singapore.
 Singaporean actor Rayson Tan portrayed Lim as a semi-fictional protagonist in the drama.
-In 1999, the English-language channel TCS Channel Five aired an English-dubbed version of The Price of Peace.

-In June 2025, Lim was portrayed in a Yue opera titled Marshal Lim Bo Seng (《林谋盛元帅》) by director and playwright Lin Jia, staged during Singapore’s first Traditional Chinese Opera Festival.
-Produced by Tang Renaissance (大唐文化传播), the opera depicted Lim’s resistance efforts during the Japanese occupation, incorporating his personal letters adapted into verse.
+In June 2025, Lim was portrayed in a Yue opera titled Marshal Lim Bo Seng (《林谋盛元帅》) by director and playwright Lin Jia, staged during Singapore's first Traditional Chinese Opera Festival.
+Produced by Tang Renaissance (大唐文化传播), the opera depicted Lim's resistance efforts during the Japanese occupation, incorporating his personal letters adapted into verse.
 The production used traditional operatic elements to highlight his patriotism and historical significance.
 The festival was organized by the Singapore Chinese Cultural Centre and the National Arts Council.